mtalarico/atlas-azure-fed-auth/README.md

-Note: forked from mtalarico/atlas-azure-fed-auth to add go support.
-This may eventually be merged back.

 # atlas-azure-fed-auth
 Terraform + Driver code (currently Python and Java) to establish infrastructure on MongoDB Atlas and Microsoft Azure for Workforce and Workload Federated Database Authentication